-The EA Official will advise their State Branch and or State Jumping Committee of the issue of ALL Yellow Warning Cards and the reasons for the issue within 48hours of the event.
+The EA Official will advise their State Branch and or State Jumping Committee of the issue of ALL Yellow Warning Cards and the reasons for the issue within 48 hours of the event.

-The State Branch of the EA and or the State Jumping Committee, shall as soon as possible advise the National Office, who will advise the rider of the official recording of the Yellow Card offence who will arrange for the Yellow Warning Card issue.
+The State Branch of the EA and or the State Jumping Committee, shall as soon as possible advise the National Office, who will advise the rider of the official recording of the Yellow Card offence.